-6. Finance lease obligation
+6. Finance Lease Obligation

 During the year ended December 31, 2017, the Company entered into a finance lease for exploration equipment.
 The lease had an interest rate of 3% per annum with a term of 24 months, expiring in June 2019.
 The present value of the minimum lease payments related to the asset under the finance lease was \$38,026.

-As at March 31, 2018, the Company committed to the payment of the outstanding balance to complete the purchase of the leased equipment.
+In April 2018, the Company purchased the leased equipment by paying out the balance of the lease obligation.